Learn

 How I Knew My Child Had CPP Series #1: Body Odor

-Childhood should be simple — not stinky.
-Body odor, or axillary odor as it’s sometimes called, can be a telltale sign of puberty, and usually affects girls older than eight and boys older than nine.
+Body odor, or axillary odor, can be a telltale sign of puberty.
+The age at which children start experiencing body odor can vary widely, however, it usually affects girls older than eight and boys older than nine.
 For kids with central precocious puberty (CPP), body odor can happen earlier.

 I first suspected my five-year-old son had CPP when he started to smell like a teenager.
 That’s when I scheduled a visit with his pediatrician.

 Your child’s pediatrician can check for other signs of central precocious puberty like growth acceleration, pubic hair, menstruation, and testes or breast bud development.
 They can also refer you to a pediatric endocrinologist if they suspect CPP.
+This specialist has advanced training in treating hormonal imbalances and can provide a more in-depth evaluation.

 Instill new hygiene habits

-Reduce childhood B.O. by encouraging daily or twice daily showers or baths with antibacterial soap and teaching your little one how to apply deodorant.
-If your child embarks on CPP treatment, they won’t need to keep up these practices long-term.
-For now, though, extra vigilant cleanliness can go a long way.
+Reduce childhood body odor by encouraging daily or twice daily showers or baths with soap and teaching your little one how to apply deodorant.
+Remember, early body odor is nothing to be ashamed of, for now though, extra vigilant cleanliness can go a long way.

 See also: How I Knew My Child Had CPP Series #2: Hair Growth